 -Why will those who are eternally filthy experience torment that is like a “lake of fire and brimstone?”

--How important is it to seek Christ’s mercy through repentance now rather than denying the power of His grace until the Final Judgment?
+-Is the Final Judgment also a “Final Chance” to receive Christ’s mercy before all who reject Him are sent away eternally?
+How important is it to seek Christ’s mercy through repentance now rather than denying the power of His grace until the Final Judgment?

 Teachings of Latter-day Prophets, Seers, and Revelators: